Agoric/agoric-sdk/core/zoe/docs/publicAuction.md

 what she wants to put up at auction, and she needs to decide what her `offerRules` are.
-The `offerRules` will be enforced by Zoe and will protect Alice from misbehavior by the smart contract and other participants. `payoutRules` are used to enforce offer-safety, and `exitRule` is used to enforce exit-safety.
+The `offerRules` will be enforced by Zoe and will protect Alice from misbehavior by the smart contract and other participants. `payoutRules` are used to enforce offer safety, and `exitRule` is used to enforce exit safety.

 ```js
 const aliceOfferRules = harden({